enormandeau/github_tutorial/files/03_git.md

 and create an account.
 From there, we will be using an already available machine (or Snap).
 We will use
 <a href="https://www.terminal.com/snapshot/987f8d702dc0a6e8158b48ccd3dec24f819a7ccb2756c396ef1fd7f5b34b7980" target="_blank">this snapshot</a>.
-Leave the default settings as they are.
+Leave the default settings as they are and press the `Start` button on the bottom right.

 Once the virtual machine is started, your screen will be divided in sections.
 The only ones we want to use are `Terminal`, `Files`, and `Editor`, so you can